godwokenrises/godwoken-web3/docs/compatibility.md

 - if you are trying use zero address as a black hole to burn ethers, you can use `transfer function` in CKB_ERC20_Proxy to send ethers to zero address. more info can be found on above section `Transfer Value From EOA To EOA`.

+### 4. GAS LIMIT

+Godwoken limit the transaction execution resource in CKB-VM with [Cycle Limit](https://docs-xi-two.vercel.app/docs/rfcs/0014-vm-cycle-limits/0014-vm-cycle-limits), we set the `RPC_GAS_LIMIT` to `50000000` for max compatibility with Ethereum toolchain, but the real gas limit you can use depends on such Cycle Limit.

 ## EVM compatibility

 - [Godwoken-Polyjuice](https://github.com/nervosnetwork/godwoken-polyjuice/blob/compatibility-breaking-changes/docs/EVM-compatible.md)